-Your employer should already have explained how to keep radiation doses low as part of the instructions that are given to all workers.
-However, you should ask your supervisor or the RSO whether any additional steps can be taken.
+Your employer (Program Director/RSO) should already have explained how to keep radiation doses low as part of the instructions that are given to all workers (RT students).
+However, it would be best if you asked your supervisor (Program Director) or the RSO whether any additional steps can be taken.